vcvpaiva/NetworkMathematics/README.md

 # Implementing Dialectica Categories

-An unrelated project, arising from my doctoral work on an internal categorical characterization of Kurt Gödel's "Dialectica Interpretation".
+A different project, arising from my doctoral work on an internal categorical characterization of Kurt Gödel's "Dialectica Interpretation".

+1. I first to Reed Mullanix about it.
+Reed came up with an interesting idea https://gist.github.com/TOTBWF/e946b99a6770d7bd53fdebe5f9064657
+But  we didn't have time to develop it, as it was his last week here.

+2. Then I talked to Maximilian Dore about it.
+Maximilian likes cubical Agda very much much.
+   Since Harley Eades has an old preliminary implementation of Dialectica categories in Agda (see https://github.com/heades/dialectica-spaces/tree/master) this made sense.
+   But Harley did not implement the relations.
+Max now thinks he would prefer to work on Chu spaces.

+3. I talked to Cyril Coen, who thought Rocq or Coq would make sense.